yoriiis/step-manager/README.md

 If steps are build with dynamic contents from an API for example, the manager expose the `datas` fields inside steps with `this.options.datas`.

+See SWAPI example in the `./examples/` directory for the full implementation.

 #### `cacheMethod`

 `String`